Tropical Storm Henri (2003): Mid-Atlantic

 In North Carolina, Virginia, and Maryland, the remnants of Henri produced 1 to 3 in of rainfall.
 The rains in Baltimore, Maryland ended a seven-day dry period, the city's longest stretch without precipitation since October 2002.
 In parts of northern Delaware, the storm dropped over 10 in of rainfall over a five-hour period, as estimated by NEXRAD weather radars.
 The highest official rainfall total was 9.02 in in Hockessin.
 The rains led to flash flooding along the Red Clay Creek that led to record flow rates, exceeding 32000 ft3 per second near Wooddale.
 The event was estimated to have been a 1 in 500 year flood.
-In the Glenville area, the floods damaged 194 houses, forcing residents to evacuate to a nearby elementary school.
+In the now abandoned Glenville area, the floods damaged 194 houses, forcing residents to evacuate to a nearby elementary school.
 Several people required rescue from their inundated cars, and one person escaped their house by helicopter.
-The Red Cay Creek washed out the historic Wooddale Covered Bridge, and severely damaged the Ashland Covered Bridge.
+The Red Clay Creek washed out the historic Wooddale Covered Bridge, and severely damaged the Ashland Covered Bridge.
 Floodwaters along the creek crested at 17.27 ft, which is 11.77 ft above flood stage.
 The floods also destroyed six Wilmington & Western Railroad bridges, and washed out or damaged 8 mi of track, causing $5.9 million in damage.
 Greenbank Mill, a historic gristmill complex, saw $450,000 in damage.
 A business along the White Clay Creek sustained millions in damage after floodwaters entered the building.
 Damage throughout the state reached $16.1 million.

 Heavy rainfall from the remnants of Henri extended into eastern Pennsylvania, reaching 8.75 in in Downingtown.
 Several rivers crested above their flood stage, resulting in flash flooding that led to hundreds of emergency rescues.
 In Avondale, 250 people evacuated an apartment building, while in Kennet Square, 50 people required rescue from cars or their porches.
 The floods destroyed 12 homes and damaged another 360 across the region.
 About 109,000 people lost power due to downed trees and floods.
 The floods also damaged 22 bridges, including two that closed indefinitely.
 The floods closed several roads, including a portion of U.S. Route 1 in Chadds Ford.
 Damage in Pennsylvania totaled $3.54 million.

 Rains from the remnants of Henri extended into New York and New England, reaching 2.57 in in Platte Clove, New York, and 2.36 in in Connecticut.